Prepare for slow traffic after Saturday's big games

 "We will shut down the roadway as far as coming to campus," Lieutenant L'Jean McKneely said.
 "We don't want people coming on when all those folks are trying to go."

-With so many crowding both stadiums Baton Rouge Police say it's all hands on deck, and they're working with outside police departments to clear the roadways.
-Part of the strategy for clearing the roads is being read for whenever folks are ready to head out.
+With so many crowding both stadiums, Baton Rouge Police say it's all hands on deck, and they're working with outside police departments to clear the roadways.
+Part of the strategy for clearing the roads is being ready for whenever folks are ready to head out.

 "When we see that people are leaving, and it depends, [if] the game is a tight game, some people stay until the end.
 If it's a blow out, people tend to leave third quarter after the half time show," Mckneely said.
 "We just gauge it, and when we see people are leaving, that makes the determination of when we make the decision."